jhenriksen-agbiome/downloader/README.md

 A simple microservice to handle downlading sequence files from NCBI Entrez.

-This is more an attempt to learn concurrency in Python 3.5 than a real functional service.
+This is an attempt to learn concurrency in Python 3.5 next to providing a useable microservice.

 License
 -------